bettin/jekyll-s3-build/README.md

 # jekyll-s3-build

 Jekyll build tool to build, compress, and deploy to AWS S3.
-Hoping to keep this simple with only has one requirement.
+Hoping to keep this simple with only one requirement.

 ##Dependancies